 Research your destination

-Read the International SOS country guides, available in the Assistance App and member portal, to understand the culture, history, and sources of tension and instability.
-You can also review Amnesty International’s annual report on human rights and the State Department’s country reports on human rights practices to determine if the government has a record of abuses or repression.
+Read the International SOS destination guides, available in the Assistance App and member portal, to understand the culture, history, and sources of tension and instability.
+You can also review Amnesty International’s annual report on human rights and ;the State Department’s country reports on human rights practices to determine if the government has a record of abuses or repression.

 Check the Harvard GSS risk ratings often, as prolonged civil unrest can prompt risk rating changes that trigger additional pre-departure requirements for students.
 You can also sign up for International SOS alerts for your destination even before you leave.